Updated Card For WWE Elimination Chamber 2024 | 411MANIA

 * WWE Women’s World Championship Match: Rhea Ripley vs. Nia Jax

-* Women’s Elimination Chamber Match: Becky Lynch vs. Bianca Belair vs. Liv Morgan vs. 3 More TBA
+* Women’s Elimination Chamber Match: Becky Lynch vs. Bianca Belair vs. Liv Morgan vs. Tiffany Stratton vs. Naomi One More TBA

-* Men’s Elimination Chamber Match: Drew McIntyre vs. Randy Orton vs. Bobby Lashley vs. LA Knight vs. 2 More TBA
+* Men’s Elimination Chamber Match: Drew McIntyre vs. Randy Orton vs. Bobby Lashley vs. LA Knight vs. Kevin Owens vs. Logan Paul

 * Undisputed WWE Tag Team Championship Match: Judgment Day vs. Pete Dunne & Tyler Bate